sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 | source_ip | The unresolved numeric IP address of the interface a connection was made on.
 For outbound connections, this value is meaningless. |
 | source_port | The local port a connection connected to.
 For outbound connections, this value is meaningless. |
 | protocol | Describes the protocol used to make the connection.
 At the time of writing, this could be IPv4 or IPv6. |
+| outbound | Indicates whether a connection is outbound or not

 **Function: `connection_name`**